abhinavbahiya/React-Setup/README.md

 Requirements & Things to do:-

 1.)
 You have to install Node and NPM on your system.
+	OR for windows https://nodejs.org/en/download/ install node then run it as an Admin

 2.)
 Clone this repository in a folder.